ENCCS/hpda-python/content/parallel-computing.rst

    - Why do we have the if-statement ``if rank == 0`` at the end?
    - Why did we use ``_, n_inside_circle = sample(n_task)`` and not ``n, n_inside_circle = sample(n_task)``?

+.. exercise:: Extend the Snakefile

+   Extend the Snakefile in the word-count repository to compute the autocorrelation function for all books!
+If you are running on a cluster you can add e.g. ``threads: 4`` to the rule and run a parallel version of the ``autocorrelation.py`` script.

 .. exercise:: Profile the word-autocorrelation code